Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 We'll be back next week with another episode.

-Until then, I'll say thank you so much and goodbye.
+Until then, I'll say thank you so much.

 Bye.